Jake McCarthy Player Props: Diamondbacks vs. Braves

 Jake McCarthy At The Plate

-- McCarthy has two doubles, a triple, a home run and seven walks while batting .193.
+- McCarthy is batting .193 with two doubles, a triple, a home run and seven walks.

+- McCarthy has reached base via a hit in 11 games this year (of 27 played), and had multiple hits in six of those games.

+- He has hit a home run in one of 27 games, and in 1% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.